 Description

-St. Mary's Roman Catholic Church is a detached building located on the west side of Fireagh Road in Omagh.
-The church was rebuilt and dated 1844 on the site of an earlier church from 1764.
+St. Mary's Church is a detached Roman Catholic church of T-plan form, located on the west side of Fireagh Road in Omagh.
+The building was rebuilt and dated 1844 on the site of an earlier church erected in 1764 by Reverend Terence McCawill.
+It survives as a good example of an unusual church type on a site of early date, with the original 1764 datestone remaining on its south gable.

-The walls are finished in smooth lime render, with stepped sandstone quoins visible on the east elevation only.
-Roofs are pitched with natural slate and terracotta clay ridge tiles, with stone verges supported on stone kneelers.
-Cast-iron ogee profile rainwater goods are supported on square cast-iron brackets and a corbelled eaves course.
+The church is constructed with smooth lime-rendered walls and stepped sandstone quoins on the east elevation.
+The pitched roofs are finished with natural slate and terracotta clay ridge tiles, with stone verges supported on stone kneelers.
+Cast-iron ogee profile rainwater goods are supported on square cast-iron brackets and corbelled eaves course.

-A further datestone on the transept south elevation reads "ST MARYS CHURCH DRUMRAGH/ Erected 1764/ by Reverend Terence McCawill P.P./ Reconstructed 1844/ by Reverend Edward McBride.
-P.P./ Renovated 1964 by Monsignor Patrick McDowell.
+A comprehensive datestone on the transept south elevation records: "ST MARYS CHURCH DRUMRAGH / Erected 1764 / by Reverend Terence McCawill P.P. / Reconstructed 1844 / by Reverend Edward McBride.
+P.P. / Renovated 1964 by Monsignor Patrick McDowell.
 P.P."

-The church is set in a roadside location with the graveyard to the east.
-The site is bound at the gables by modern steel gates.
-A car park on the east of Fireagh Road is accessed through two set back entrances consisting of square piers with pyramidal coping supporting pairs of replacement cast-metal gates.
+The church is set in a roadside location with the church graveyard to the east.
+The site is bounded at the gables by modern steel gates.
+A car park on the east of Fireagh Road is accessed through double set back entrances consisting of square piers with pyramidal coping supporting pairs of replacement cast-metal gates.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.